AshKuhlmann/goal_glide/README.md

 git config core.hooksPath .githooks
 ```

-With this option enabled, `pytest` and `mypy` will run whenever `git push`
+With this option enabled, the test suite will run with coverage and `mypy`
-is invoked and the push will abort if either the tests or type checks fail.
+whenever `git push` is invoked.
+The push will abort if tests, coverage
+(`--cov-fail-under=80`) or type checks fail.

 ## Pre-commit Hooks